CERG-C/CERG-C/docs/Teaching/CERG/Lava/Hazard_lava_Q-LavHA.md

 | Vent 4 | -17.81585 | 28.60777  | 224646      | 3167772      | 32628 |
 | Vent 5 | -17.84649 | 28.49699  | 221357      | 3155562      | 32628 |

+Each of you has been assigned a vent. **Please run the exercise only for the vent assigned to you!**

 !!! warning "Coordinate systems"

     Here, you are provided with input data that **all have the same coordinate system**.
 Before modeling lava flows for your own projects, make sure that you first [reproject](https://docs.qgis.org/3.22/en/docs/training_manual/processing/crs.html?highlight=reproject) all your data to a **unique** [CRS](https://epsg.io).